chsjiang/30dayos-2/README.md

 =======

 Source files created with the 30dayOS book.
-Some files are assenbmly, others are C.
+Some files are assembly, others are c.